-Annex A lists the relevant NCWG2 actions, with associated extracts from the NCWG2 Report, followed by further discussion leading to suggested revised or additional S-4 text.
+Annex B lists the relevant NCWG2 actions, with associated extracts from the NCWG2 Report, followed by further discussion leading to suggested revised or additional S-4 text.
+Changes made as a consequence of responses to NCWG Letter 04/2016 are shown in blue.